Jute: Culinary uses

-Corchous olitorius leaves are used to make mulukhiya, sometimes considered the Egyptian national dish, but consumed in Cyprus and other Middle Eastern countries as well.
-It is an ingredient for stews, typically cooked with lamb or chicken.
+Corchous olitorius leaves are used to make mulukhiya, which is sometimes considered the Egyptian national dish, and is also consumed in Cyprus and other Middle Eastern countries.
+These leaves are an ingredient in stews, typically cooked with lamb or chicken.

+In India (West Bengal) and Bangladesh, in the Bengali cuisine, the fresh leaves are stir fried and eaten as path saak bhaja (পাঠ শাক ভাজা) along with a mustard sauce called kasundi (কাসুন্দি).
+The leaves are also eaten by making pakoras (পাঠ পাতার বড়া) with rice flour or Gram flour batter.

-In Nigeria, leaves of Corchorus olitorius are prepared in sticky soup called ewedu together with ingredients such as sweet potato, dried small fish or shrimp.
-The leaves are rubbed until foamy or sticky before adding to the soup.
-Amongst the Yoruba of Nigeria, the leaves are called Ewedu, and in the Hausa-speaking northern Nigeria, the leaves are called turgunuwa or lallo.
-The cook cuts jute leaves into shreds and adds them to the soup, which normally also contains ingredients such as meat or fish, pepper, onions, and spices.
-Likewise, the Lugbara of Northwestern Uganda eat the leaves in a soup they call pala bi.
+In Nigeria, leaves of Corchorus olitorius are prepared in sticky soup called ewedu together with ingredients such as sweet potato, dried small fish, or shrimp.
+The leaves are rubbed until foamy or sticky before they are added to the soup.
+Among the Yoruba people of Nigeria, the leaves are called Ewedu, and in the Hausa-speaking northern Nigeria, the leaves are called turgunuwa or lallo.
+The cook shreds the jute leaves and adds them to the soup, which generally also contains meat or fish, onions, pepper, and other spices.
+The Lugbara of Northwestern Uganda also eat jute leaves in a soup called pala bi.
 Jute is also a totem for Ayivu, one of the Lugbara clans.

-In the Philippines, especially in Ilocano-dominated areas, this vegetable, locally known as saluyot, can be mixed with either bitter gourd, bamboo shoots, loofah, or sometimes all of them.
-These have a slimy and slippery texture.
+In the Philippines, especially in Ilocano-dominated areas, this vegetable, which is locally known as saluyot, can be mixed with bitter gourd, bamboo shoots, loofah, or a combination of these ingredients, which have a slimy and slippery texture.

 Vietnamese cuisine also use edible jute known as rau đay.
 It is usually used in canh cooked with crab and loofah.

+In Haiti, a dish called "Lalo" is made with jute leaves and other ingredients.
+One version of Lalo includes lalo with crab and meat (such as pork or beef) served on a bed of rice.

+Environmental impact

+Fabrics made of jute fibers are carbon neutral and biodegradable, which make jute a candidate material for high performance technical textiles.

+As global concern over forest destruction increases, jute may begin to replace wood as a primary pulp ingredient.